WORSHIP SERVICES

 Man

-Salvation
+Sin and Salvation

 The Christian Life

-Under the Lordship of Jesus Christ (2 Corinthians 10:4-5), the fruit of the Spirit becomes increasingly evident in his life (Galatians 5:32).
-The goal of the Christian life is to be conformed to the image of Christ (2 Corinthians 3:18).
-This life is characterized supremely by self-giving love for God and others (1 John 2:15-17).
-The life and character of Christ which grows through the Holy Spirit, is noticeably distinct from the life of the world.
-A believer who resists the gracious working of the Holy Spirit and fails to grow in obedience is chastened in infinite love by his heavenly Father so he may learn obedience (Hebrews 12:5-14).
+We believe that God requires every believer to live a life of obedient discipleship, in which every area of his life is brought under the Lordship of Jesus Christ while the fruit of the Spirit becomes increasingly evident in his life.
+The goal of the Christian life is to be conformed to the image of Christ; this life being supremely characterized by self-giving love for God and for others; the life and character of Christ growing through the Holy Spirit, being noticeably distinct from the life of the world.

 The Church